-By translation equipment we don’t necessarily mean translation software or machine translation technology, but more down to earth things like a variety of dictionaries.
-If you intend to specialise in any particular type of document translation services like legal, medical, technical or scientific translation you are well advised to invest in bilingual dictionaries that cover those sorts of terminologies.
+By translation equipment, we don’t necessarily mean translation software or machine translation technology, but more down-to-earth things like a variety of dictionaries.
+If you intend to specialize in any particular type of document translation services like legal, medical, technical, or scientific translation you are well-advised to invest in bilingual dictionaries that cover those sorts of terminologies.
 If you intend to do a lot of marketing or literary translation then dictionaries of idioms and idiomatic sayings and bilingual jargon would be useful.

 Every individual piece of text has its own well-defined style.
 You will want to maintain that type of style when the text is translated.
 You will also wish to maintain the overall meaning of the text or document after translation.
 This depends on the fluency you have obtained in both the original and target languages.

 Proofreading cannot be stressed enough once you have finished translating, but there are many ways you can proofread your documents.
 One way is to read the text out loud.
 This allows you to check that the meaning of the text has been preserved.
 Re-read the translated text to double-check grammar and spelling mistakes.
 Another way to do this is to read backward from the end of the document or get someone else, preferably a native speaker to check the text.
 The native speaker will particularly notice nuances like idioms and jargon which may not have been translated properly or sound clumsy.